 Memory encryption is the standard technique to protect data and code against attackers with physical access to a memory.
-It is widely deployed in state-of-the-art systems, such as in iOS [2], Android [15], Mac OS X [1], Windows [12], and Linux [26,32].
-Typical encryption schemes employed in these systems are Cipher-Block-Chaining with Encrypted Salt-Sector IV (CBC-ESSIV) [13], Xor-Encrypt-Xor (XEX) [37], and XEX-based Tweaked codebook mode with ciphertext Stealing (XTS) [21].
+It is widely deployed in state-of-theart systems, such as in iOS [2], Android [22], Mac OS X [1], Windows [19], and Linux [26, 36].
+Typical encryption schemes employed in these systems are Cipher-Block-Chaining with Encrypted Salt-Sector IV (CBC-ESSIV) [20], Xor-Encrypt-Xor (XEX) [47], and XEXbased Tweaked codebook mode with ciphertext Stealing (XTS) [30].
 These schemes successfully prevent attackers from accessing memory content when the device is shut off and the encryption key is not present on the device, e.g., an encryped USB flash drive.

 Contrary to that, in many situations in the Internet of Things (IoT), a physical attacker is in possession of a running device, or can turn a device on.
-In such cases, the attacker can, for example, observe and tamper with data in RAM.
-As a result, memory encryption and tree-based authentication techniques, e.g., Merkle trees [30], Parallelizable Authentication Trees [18] (PAT) and Tamper Evident Counter [11] (TEC) trees, are increasingly deployed to protect data in RAM.
-As one prominent example, RAM encryption and authentication was only recently adopted in consumer products with Intel SGX [17].
-Similarly, there are efforts to encrypt RAM on AMD [23] and ARM systems [20] as well.
+In these cases, the attacker can, for example, observe and tamper with data in RAM.
+As a result, memory encryption and tree-based authentication techniques, e.g., Merkle trees [40], Parallelizable Authentication Trees [27] (PAT) and Tamper Evident Counter [18] (TEC) trees, are increasingly deployed to protect data in RAM.
+As one prominent example, RAM encryption and authentication was only recently adopted in consumer products with Intel SGX [25].
+Similarly, there are efforts to encrypt RAM on AMD [32] and ARM systems [29] as well.

 However, whenever a physical attacker has access to a running device, the attacker is also capable of performing side-channel attacks.
 This means that the attacker cannot just read and tamper with the memory, but is also capable of measuring side-channel information, such as the power consumption of the hardware, during the encryption and authentication of the memory.
 The attacker can then exploit such side-channel information to learn the secret key used for memory encryption and authentication.
 In practice, an attacker performing both passive, e.g., bus probing, and active, e.g., data spoofing, attacks on the memory, is also capable of observing side-channel information, e.g., by attaching an osilloscope for measuring the power, during the actual encryption or authentication process.
 As such, side-channel attacks are realistic for any physical attacker when given access to a running device.
-One particularly strong class of side-channel attacks is Differential Power Analysis [25] (DPA), which allows successful key recovery from observing the power consumption during the en-/decryption of several different data inputs.
-DPA attacks effectively accumulate side-channel information about the key being used by observing multiple en-/decryptions under the same key.
+One particularly strong class of side-channel attacks is Differential Power Analysis [34] (DPA), which allows successful key recovery from observing the power consumption during the en-/decryption of several different data inputs.
+DPA attacks effectively accumulate sidechannel information about the key being used by observing multiple en-/decryptions under the same key.

-However, contemporary memory encryption and authentication schemes that protect memory against physical attackers, e.g., [10, 17, 34, 38, 42, 43], lack the consideration of side-channel attacks and DPA in particular.
+However, contemporary memory encryption and authentication schemes that protect memory against physical attackers, e.g., [17, 25, 44, 48, 54, 55], lack the consideration of side-channel attacks and DPA in particular.
 More concretely, the security of contemporary schemes is build upon the assumption of a microchip that is secure against active and passive adversaries and which does not leak any information about the key via side channels.
 However, as pointed out before, the assumption that side-channel attacks on microchips are infeasible is too strong.
 In fact, DPA attacks were quite recently shown to pose a serious threat to memory encryption on general-purpose CPUs.
-While the DPA presented in [45] breaks many contemporary memory encryption schemes, the practical attacks in [3, 27, 40, 45] document the feasibility of DPA on memory encryption and authentication on state-of-the-art systems.
+While the DPA presented in [57] breaks many contemporary memory encryption schemes, the practical attacks in [5, 37, 50, 57] document the feasibility of DPA on memory encryption and authentication on state-of-the-art systems.